-- Vehicle loading limit (total weight of cargo, rider and accessories, and tongue weight): 165 kg (364 lb)
+- Vehicle loading limit (total weight of cargo, rider and accessories, and tongue weight): 210 kg (463 lb)

-- Front carrier: 30 kg (66 lb)
+- Front carrier: 40 kg (88 lb)

-- Rear carrier: 45 kg (99 lb)
+- Rear carrier: 80 kg (176 lb)

+- Storage box: 2.0 kg (4.4 lb)

 - Trailer hitch:

-Pulling load (total weight of trailer and cargo): 330 kgf (727 lbf) Tongue weight (vertical weight on trailer hitch point): 15 kgf (33 lbf)

-- Do not exceed the maximum tongue weight.
+Pulling load (total weight of trailer and cargo): 500 kgf (1,102 lbf) Tongue weight (vertical weight on trailer hitch point): 15 kgf (33 lbf) Do not exceed the maximum tongue weight.
 You can measure tongue weight with a bathroom scale.
 Put the tongue of the loaded trailer on the scale with the tongue at hitch height.
-Adjust the load in the trailer, if necessary, to reduce the weight on hitch. - If you are carrying cargo and towing a trailer, include the tongue weight in the maximum vehicle load limit. - Load cargo on the carrier as close to the center of the vehicle as possible.
+Adjust the load in the trailer, if necessary, to reduce the weight on hitch.

+If you are carrying cargo and towing a trailer, include the tongue weight in the maximum vehicle load limit.

+- Load cargo on the carrier as close to the center of the vehicle as possible.
 Put cargo at the rear of the front carrier and at the front of the rear carrier.
 Center the load from side to side. - Tie down cargo securely to the carriers.
 Make sure cargo in the trailer cannot move around.
 A shifting load can cause an accident. - Make sure the load does not interfere with controls or your ability to see where you are going.

 - Ride more slowly than you would without a load.
-The more weight you carry, the slower you should go.
-Although conditions vary, it is good practice not to exceed 2nd gear whenever you are carrying heavier loads or when towing a trailer. - Allow more braking distance.
+The more weight you carry, the slower you should go. - Allow more braking distance.
 A heavier vehicle takes longer to stop. - Avoid making sharp turns unless at very slow speeds. - Avoid hills and rough terrain.
 Choose terrain carefully.
 Added weight affects the stability and handling of the ATV.